gardener/gardenctl-v2/docs/help/gardenctl_ssh.md

 ### Options

 ```
       --bastion-host string                     Override the hostname or IP address of the bastion used for the SSH client command.
 If not provided, the address will be automatically determined.
       --bastion-name string                     Name of the bastion.
 If a bastion with this name doesn't exist, it will be created.
 If it does exist, the provided public SSH key must match the one used during the bastion's creation.
       --bastion-port string                     SSH port of the bastion used for the SSH client command.
 Defaults to port 22 (default "22")
+      --bastion-user-known-hosts-file strings   Path to a custom known hosts file for the SSH connection to the bastion.
+This file is used to verify the public keys of remote hosts when establishing a secure connection.
       --cidr stringArray                        CIDRs to allow access to the bastion host; if not given, your system's public IPs (v4 and v6) are auto-detected.
       --control-plane                           target control plane of shoot, use together with shoot argument
       --garden string                           target the given garden cluster
   -h, --help                                    help for ssh
       --interactive                             Open an SSH connection instead of just providing the bastion host (only if NODE_NAME is provided). (default true)
       --keep-bastion                            Do not delete immediately when gardenctl exits (Bastions will be garbage-collected after some time)
       --no-keepalive                            Exit after the bastion host became available without keeping the bastion alive or establishing an SSH connection.
 Note that this flag requires the flags --interactive=false and --keep-bastion to be set
   -o, --output string                           One of 'yaml' or 'json'.
       --private-key-file string                 Path to the file that contains a private SSH key.
 Must be provided alongside the --public-key-file flag if you want to use a custom keypair.
 If not provided, gardenctl will either generate a temporary keypair or rely on the user's SSH agent for an available private key.
       --project string                          target the given project
       --public-key-file string                  Path to the file that contains a public SSH key.
 If not given, a temporary keypair will be generated.
       --seed string                             target the given seed cluster
       --shoot string                            target the given shoot cluster
       --skip-availability-check                 Skip checking for SSH bastion host availability.
       --wait-timeout duration                   Maximum duration to wait for the bastion to become available. (default 10m0s)
 ```

 ### Options inherited from parent commands